-Treatment option Stem cell transplantation (SCT) SCT replaces the normal stem cells that get destroyed by the high-dose chemotherapy.
-What it does Reduced-intensity allogeneic SCT involves lower doses of chemotherapy and is used in people with additional risk factors, including age and overall health.
+Treatment option Stem cell transplantation (SCT) What it does SCT replaces the normal stem cells that get destroyed by the high-dose chemotherapy.
+Reduced-intensity allogeneic SCT involves lower doses of chemotherapy and is used in people with additional risk factors, including age and overall health.
 Line of treatment SCT may be part of your consolidation therapy as a second-line treatment.
 Mode of administration There are two types of SCT: • Allogeneic SCT transfers the stem cells of a healthy person (donor) into your body to slow the growth of AML.
 The goal is to restore the body's ability to make normal cells after chemotherapy.
 Autologous SCT is less common for AML and involves using your own stem cells rather than a donor's.
-Treatment duration You will receive the healthy stem cells through a transfusion, a slow injection into a vein which may take several hours.
-It usually takes about 2-4 weeks for new stem cells to begin growing after SCT.
+Treatment duration may take coveral hours.
+It list ally takes about

 Treatment option Radiation therapy What it does Radiation therapy uses x-rays or other high-energy rays to kill cancer cells.
 This treatment option may be used to treat a large mass of cancer cells in the brain or spine.
 Line of treatment Radiation therapy may be given to destroy bone marrow cells before SCT (known as conditioning treatment), or for certain types of AML.
-Mode of administration You may have radiation therapy to: The whole body to prepare for SCT Treat a build-up of cancer cells outside the bone marrow Relieve pain if the AML has spread to an area of bone The brain to treat AML that has spread to the central nervous system Treatment duration team will consider your nersonal needs to
+Mode of administration You may have radiation therapy to: • The whole body to prepare for SCT • Treat a build-up of cancer cells outside the bone marrow • Relieve pain if the AML has spread to an area of bone • The brain to treat AML that has spread to the central nervous system Treatment duration team will consider your personal needs to